-For additional manuals for Red Hat OpenStack Platform, see Red Hat OpenStack Documentation Suite.
+For additional manuals for Red Hat OpenStack Platform, see Product Documentation for Red Hat OpenStack Platform 16.0.

 Red Hat Enterprise Linux

-Red Hat OpenStack Platform 16.0 is supported on Red Hat Enterprise Linux 8.
-For information on installing Red Hat Enterprise Linux, see Red Hat Enterprise Linux Documentation Suite.
+Red Hat OpenStack Platform 16.0 is supported on Red Hat Enterprise Linux 8.1.
+For information on installing Red Hat Enterprise Linux, see Product Documentation for Red Hat Enterprise Linux 8.

 Red Hat OpenStack Platform

 To install OpenStack components and their dependencies, use the Red Hat OpenStack Platform director.
-The director uses a basic OpenStack undercloud, which is used to provision and manage the OpenStack nodes in the final overcloud.
+Director uses a basic OpenStack undercloud, which is used to provision and manage the OpenStack nodes in the final overcloud.

 Be aware that you need one extra host machine for the installation of the undercloud, in addition to the environment necessary for the deployed overcloud.
-For more information, see Director Installation and Usage.
+For more information, see the Director Installation and Usage guide.

 Pacemaker is integrated into Red Hat Enterprise Linux as an add-on.
-To set up Red Hat Enterprise Linux for high availability, see Configuring and managing high availability clusters.
+To set up Red Hat Enterprise Linux for high availability, see the Configuring and managing high availability clusters guide.